iamdtang/skaterdav85.github.io/_posts/2015-11-23-a-look-into-ember-data-transforms.md

 });
 ```

-Let me know what custom transforms you have made in the comments.
+What custom transforms have you made?
 Thanks for reading!